rioualen/gene-regulation/doc/environments.rst

 .. figure:: ../img/create_appliance.png
    :alt:

 8. Refresh the page.
-Your instance should appear in orange because of the creation mode you selected.
+Your appliance should appear in orange because of the creation mode you selected.
 You can now click on the **ssh** column to see the ssh parameters.
 It should look like this: